Attacking Open-domain Question Answering by Injecting Misinformation: Abstract

 \section{Abstract}

-With a rise in false, inaccurate, and misleading information in propaganda, news, and social media, real-world Question Answering (QA) systems face the challenges of synthesizing and reasoning over \textit{contradicting information} to derive correct answers.
+With a rise in false, inaccurate, and misleading information in propaganda, news, and social media, real-world Question Answering (QA) systems face the challenges of synthesizing and reasoning over \textit{misinformation-polluted contexts} to derive correct answers.
 This urgency gives rise to the need to make QA systems robust to misinformation, a topic previously unexplored.
-We study the risk of misinformation to QA models by investigating the behavior of the QA model under contradicting contexts that are mixed with both real and fake information.
-We create the first large-scale dataset for this problem, namely \dataset, which contains over 10K human-written and model-generated contradicting pairs of contexts.
-Experiments show that QA models are vulnerable under contradicting contexts brought by misinformation.
-To defend against such threat, we build a misinformation-aware QA system as a counter-measure that integrates question answering and misinformation detection in a joint fashion.
+We study the risk of misinformation to QA models by investigating the sensitivity of open-domain QA models to corpus pollution with misinformation documents.
+We curate both human-written and model-generated false documents that we inject into the evidence corpus of QA models, and assess the impact on the performance of these systems.
+Experiments show that QA models are vulnerable to even small amounts of evidence contamination brought by misinformation, with large absolute performance drops on all models.
+Misinformation attack brings more threat when fake documents are produced at scale by neural models or the attacker targets on hacking specific questions of interest.
+To defend against such a threat, we discuss the necessity of building a misinformation-aware QA system that integrates question-answering and misinformation detection in a joint fashion.